Maracanã Stadium: Name

 The stadium was named in 1966 in honor of the recently deceased Mário Filho, a Pernambucan sports journalist, the brother of Nelson Rodrigues, who was a strong vocal supporter of the construction of the Maracanã.

-The stadium's popular name is derived from the Maracanã River, whose point of origin is in the jungle-covered hills to the west, crossing various bairros (neighborhoods) of Rio's Zona Norte (North Zone), such as Tijuca and São Cristóvão, via a drainage canal which features sloping sides constructed of concrete.
+The stadium's popular name is derived from the Maracanã River, which originates in the jungle-covered hills to the west, crossing various bairros (neighborhoods) of Rio's Zona Norte (North Zone), such as Tijuca and São Cristóvão, via a drainage canal which features sloping sides constructed of concrete.
 Upon flowing into the Canal do Mangue, it empties into Guanabara Bay.

 The name "Maracanã" derives from the indigenous Tupi word for a type of parrot which inhabited the region.
 The stadium construction was prior to the formation of the later Maracanã neighborhood, that was once part of Tijuca.

 The stadium of Red Star Belgrade, the Red Star Stadium, is popularly called Marakana in honor of the Brazilian stadium.

 In March 2021, the Rio de Janeiro state legislature voted to change the venue's name to the Edson Arantes do Nascimento - Rei Pele stadium.
 Edson Arantes do Nascimento was the 82-year-old's full name, while Rei means king in Portuguese.
 The Rio de Janeiro's state governor must approve the name change before it becomes official.

 History

 Construction

 After winning the right to host the 1950 FIFA World Cup, the Brazilian government sought to build a new stadium for the tournament.
 The construction of Maracanã was criticized by Carlos Lacerda, then Congressman and political enemy of the mayor of the city, general Ângelo Mendes de Morais, for the expense and for the chosen location of the stadium, arguing that it should be built in the West Zone neighborhood of Jacarepaguá.
 At the time, a tennis stadium stood in the chosen area.
 Still it was supported by journalist Mário Filho, and Mendes de Morais was able to move the project forward.
-The competition for the design and construction was opened by the municipality of Rio de Janeiro in 1947, with the construction contract awarded to engineer Humberto Menescal, and the architectural contract awarded to seven Brazilian architects, Michael Feldman, Waldir Ramos, Raphael Galvão, Oscar Valdetaro, Orlando Azevedo, Pedro Paulo Bernardes Bastos, and Antônio Dias Carneiro.
+The competition for the design and construction was opened by the municipality of Rio de Janeiro in 1947, with the construction contract awarded to engineer Humberto Menescal Michael Feldman, Waldir Ramos, Raphael Galvão, Oscar Valdetaro, Orlando Azevedo, Pedro Paulo Bernardes Bastos, and Antônio Dias Carneiro.

 The first cornerstone was laid at the site of the stadium on 2 August 1948.
 With the first World Cup game scheduled to be played on 24 June 1950, this left a little under two years to finish construction.
 However, work quickly fell behind schedule, prompting FIFA to send Ottorino Barassi, the head of the Italian FA, who had organized the 1934 World Cup, to help in Rio de Janeiro.
 A workforce of 1,500 constructed the stadium, with an additional 2,000 working in the final months.
 Despite the stadium having come into use in 1950, the construction was only fully completed in 1965.